 In this lecture I shall review four popular narratives relating to the Great War.
 They concern why the war started, how it was won, how it was lost, and in what sense it led to the next war.

-by Mark Mazower Published on the Financial Times Online, 6 November 2016
+Published on the Financial Times Online, 6 November 2016

 The historian Fritz Stern fled the Nazis and helped pioneer the study of German history in the US.
 Before his death this year, he had been warning for some time of the signs of a resurgent fascism.
 He was not talking about the land of his birth.